ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ListItem.rst

         }
     }

-`ListItem </sdk/apps/qml/Ubuntu.Components/ListItem/>`__ does not provide animations when the
+:ref:`ListItem <sdk_ubuntu_components_listitem>` does not provide
-`ListView </sdk/apps/qml/QtQuick/ListView/>`__'s model is updated.
-In order to have animation, use
-`UbuntuListView </sdk/apps/qml/Ubuntu.Components/UbuntuListView/>`__ or
-provide a transition animation to the moveDisplaced or displaced property of the `ListView </sdk/apps/qml/QtQuick/ListView/>`__.
+animations when the :ref:`ListView <sdk_qtquick_listview>`'s model is updated.
+In order to have animation, use :ref:`UbuntuListView <sdk_ubuntu_components_ubuntulistview>` or provide a transition animation to the moveDisplaced or displaced property of the :ref:`ListView <sdk_qtquick_listview>`.

 Using non-QAbstractItemModel models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Live dragging (moving content on the move) is only possible when the model is a derivate of the
-`QAbstractItemModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-cppmodels#qabstractitemmodel>`__.
+`QAbstractItemModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-cppmodels/#qabstractitemmodel>`_ .
-When a list model is used, the
-`ListView </sdk/apps/qml/QtQuick/ListView/>`__ will re-create all the items in the view, meaning that the dragged item will no longer be controlled by the dragging.
+When a list model is used, the :ref:`ListView <sdk_qtquick_listview>` will re-create all the items in the view, meaning that the dragged item will no longer be controlled by the dragging.
 However, non-live drag'n'drop operations can still be implemented with these kind of lists as well.

 .. code:: qml